dB-SPL/takprotobuf/README.md

 ### parseProto()

 Given a bytearray containing a TAK protobuf, `parseProto(binary)` will return an instance of the protobuf class.
+You can then access the contents as an object.

 If `binary` contains the same bytearray above, the function will return:
 ```